 It's recommended that you keep only valuable information and structure it in a way that makes information-gathering effortless.

-Structuring is of paramount importance.
-It defines your knowledge base and makes it presentable, thus making browsing seamless for readers.
-Merely adding content without dividing it into categories will make no sense.
+Structuring is crucial.
+It defines your knowledge base and makes it presentable, making browsing seamless for readers.
+Merely adding content without giving it a proper shape will make no sense.
 It will make information-gathering cumbersome for customers.
 Structuring is super simple, provided you do it in the right way.
 Here are some effective ways to give a suitable structure to your knowledge base content.

 ✅Add a Table of Contents

 A table of contents helps users easily navigate from one topic to another.
 Even if readers accidentally land on the wrong page, they can quickly scroll through the Table of contents to find topics, articles, or pages instantly.